Policy and Procedure Name:

 If a FROI is not signed by the IW, the claim may be allowed, but staff

-Claims services staff may allow a claim for a minor injury without
+Services staff may allow a claim for a minor injury without supporting medical

 a) Self-evident